 By Joannès Vermorel, February 2012

-Type of regression (i.e. forecast) that introduces on purpose
+The quantile regression a type of regression (i.e. forecast) that introduces on purpose

 a bias in the result.
 Instead of seeking the mean